 The value of בתולים

-This observation shows how the Torahs assigned value of a woman's virginity remains constant throughout the Torah, impacting its variegated laws
+This observation shows how the value that the Torah assigns to a woman's virginity remains constant throughout the Torah

-What emerges from all the above is that virginity has a value which at the time of the Torah translated financially into 50 kesef.
+What emerges from all the above is that virginity has a constant value of 50 kesef.

-If a man takes that from a woman outside the context of marriage, for which it is ostensibly vouchsafed, or even within a marriage but subsequently the marriage ends either via divorce or the husbands death, he’s obligated to compensate her for the valuable virgin status that he’s taken from her, as he is no longer providing her with marriage, which virginity goes a long way in securing.
+If a man takes that from a woman outside the context of marriage, for which it is ostensibly vouchsafed, or even within a marriage but subsequently the marriage ends either via divorce or the husband's death, he’s obligated to compensate her for the valuable virgin status that he’s taken from her, as he isn't (any longer) providing her with marriage in return.

 Comments